TomOverment/tomozart22/README.md

 #### Conclusion
 The strategy for the Tomozart project, using Agile methodology, user stories, and Kanban, allowed for a structured yet flexible approach to development.
 This approach ensured that the project stayed aligned with user needs, adapted to changes efficiently, and delivered a high-quality product that met the project's goals.

-## Agile Methodologies - Project Management

-Adopting Agile methodologies was pivotal in managing the Kanban Board Project.
-Agile principles emphasize iterative development, flexibility, and customer feedback, which align perfectly with the project's goals.
-Utilizing [Github Projects Board ](https://github.com/users/wgwhitecoding/projects/8/views/1), for planning and documenting my work was particularly beneficial.
-As I was developing a Kanban board application, using a similar tool for project management proved to be both inspirational and practical.

-The GitHub Projects board provided a clear visual representation of tasks, progress, and priorities.
-This not only kept me organized but also allowed me to experience firsthand the benefits of a well-structured Kanban board.
-Every day, as I moved tasks from 'To Do' to 'In Progress' and finally to 'Done,' I gained insights and ideas that directly influenced the development of the Kanban Board Project.

-The iterative nature of Agile allowed me to continuously improve the project.
-Regular reviews and adjustments ensured that the application evolved in line with user needs and feedback.
-This approach fostered a dynamic development environment, where adaptability and ongoing enhancement were key.

-Using the GitHub Projects board for this project was a testament to the effectiveness of Kanban boards in managing workflows and maintaining productivity.
-It reinforced the importance of Agile methodologies in software development, driving home the value of iterative progress and constant refinement.

 ### MoSCoW Prioritization